 Thierry began his career in Paris.
 He started at the Hilton International Hotel, continuing at the Ritz Hotel.
-He then relocated to Switzerland to become Maitre d Hotel at the age 21.
+He then relocated to Switzerland to become Maitre d’Hotel at the age 21.
 He obtained the same position for the Prime Minister in Paris and a Relais and Chateaux in the French Alps.
-He worked for three years at the Ocean Pointe Resort in Victoria, British Columbia, and when he moved to the East Coast, he was approach by the Ritz-Carlton Montreal to join, as Restaurant Manager.
+He worked for 3 years at the Ocean Pointe Resort in Victoria (British Columbia), and when he moved to the East Coast, he was approach by the Ritz-Carlton Montreal to join as Restaurant Manager.